 Equipment funding sources covered

-- Purchases of desktop and laptop PCs must be made from the UNC-approved list of vendors and products on the current UNC CPI Pricing and Specification Matrix (Google Spreadsheet).
+- Purchases of desktop and laptop PCs must be made from the UNC-approved list of vendors and products.

-- The NC State MarketPlace e-procurement system must be used for all desktop and laptop computer purchases (including Apple products).
+- The MarketPlace must be used for all desktop and laptop computer purchases (including Apple products).
 Purchase orders (POs), vouchers or campus Pcards may not be used for these purchases.

 - Only purchases of the standard configurations are allowed, except when non-standard configurations are required for special research, teaching, or administrative needs.